pastnetworks/pastnetworks.github.io/programme.md

 ##  At a glance

+The programme for the 2025 edition is under definition.
+Please have a look at the previous edition HERE (insert link)

 The school is structured around theoretical lectures and computational practicals, alongside many socials.

 ![Programme timetable of BPNSS 2024](/assets/img/programme_timetable.png)